Overview

 When to Consult a Doctor

-No matter what is causing the lump or bump in your armpit, the best chance of recovery is early intervention.
+No matter what is causing the lump or bump in your armpit, early intervention is the best chance of recovery.
 Don’t wait to schedule an appointment with your doctor.
-Connect with a real North American doctor 24/7 with Your Doctors Online.
-We make it easy to access the medical advice of a physician from the comforts of home.
+Connect with an authentic North American doctor 24/7 with Your Doctors Online.
+We make it easy to access the medical advice of a physician from the comfort of home.